Transcatheter Heart Valve Implantation Procedure for Aortic Stenosis | Gleneagles Hospital Penang

 A transcatheter aortic valve replacement (TAVR) or transcatheter aortic valve replacement implantation (TAVI) is a minimally-invasive procedure for individuals with severe aortic stenosis.

-If left untreated, the survival rate for patients suffering from severe aortic stenosis is only at 50% within 2 years.
+Without treatment, the survival rate for patients suffering from severe aortic stenosis drops to 50% within 2 years.

 Usually, a heart valve surgery requires an open heart procedure involving sternotomy, in which a vertical inline incision is made in the middle of the chest at the breastbone (sternum) to provide access to the chest cavity.

-A TAVR or TAVI allows an aortic valve to be implanted using a long thin and flexible tube (catheter) through very small incision made in the groin that leaves all the chest bones in place.
+A TAVR or TAVI allows an aortic valve to be implanted using a long, thin, and flexible tube (catheter) through a very small incision made in the groin that leaves all the chest bones in place.
 A minimally invasive heart surgery like TAVI may involve a shorter hospital stay, quicker recovery and less pain than traditional open heart surgery.

 Why Do You Need TAVI?

-TAVR / TAVI may be an option for individuals who have severe aortic stenosis (AS) and are at intermediate risk for surgery, at high risk for surgery, or who are not suitable for open heart surgery.
-The procedure aims to ease the symptoms caused by aortic stenosis and improve life span.
+TAVR / TAVI is recommended for patients who have severe aortic stenosis (AS) and are at intermediate risk for surgery, at high risk for surgery, or who are not suitable for open heart surgery.
+The procedure aims to ease the symptoms caused by aortic stenosis and improve life expectancy.

 Open heart surgery to replace the aortic valve is conventionally used to treat severe aortic stenosis.
 However, the surgical risks are often high, especially for elderly patients and those suffering from conditions that would increase their risk for open heart surgery.

-- Other medical condition such as COPD, liver disease, kidney disease and diabetes
+• Other medical conditions such as COPD, liver disease, kidney disease and diabetes

-What To Expect In A Transcatheter Aortic Valve Implantation (TAVI)?
+What to Expect During a Transcatheter Aortic Valve Implantation (TAVI) Procedure?

 During a TAVI, a small incision is made near the groin.
 Next, a guiding catheter (a thin and flexible tube) is inserted to implant the aortic valve, using the following steps.